jkaho/inspecti/README.md

 ## Description

 *Inspecti* is an Australian residential real estate application to help users keep up with the property market.
-Users can take notes on properties, rate properties and share reviews, as well as keep track of past and future property inspections.
+Users can search for property listings, take notes on properties, rate properties and share reviews, as well as keep track of past and future property inspections.

 ## Table of Contents